 Tom Skerritt, Part 1: MASH to Alien (1933-1979)

-Octogenarian senior citizen actor, writer, and director Tom Skerritt was born on August 25, 1933 in Detroit, Michigan.
+Actor, writer, and director Tom Skerritt was born on August 25, 1933 in Detroit, Michigan.
 Skerritt told Film Comment that shortly after graduating in 1951 from Mackenzie High School in Detroit at the age of 17, he enlisted in the U.S. Navy for a four year tour.
 Although the Korean War was on, Skerritt was stationed in the U.S. during his tour as an airman and learned to fly (although he was not a pilot).
 Below, Tom Skerrit as a WWII pilot in the 1960s’s TV series 12 O’Clock High.

 (Tom Skerritt 1967 12 O’Clock High)